2025

 Co-directed by Drs.
 Jim Christenson and Brian Grunau, BC RESURECT is a leader in its field, contributing to national and international treatment guidelines.
 The group is a key contributor to initiatives like the Canadian Resuscitation Outcomes Consortium (CanROC) and Canadians Saving Arrest Victims Everywhere (CanSAVE), which aim to transform cardiac arrest response systems and improve survival rates nationwide.

-Read the article at Providence Research.
+Read the article at here.

 CanSAVE Scientific Symposium 2023 Outcomes Report